On this page7

 What you gain: Privacy.
 No judgment from strangers when you're asking about that messy relationship situation.
 You can draw sticks at 2 AM in your pajamas.
 Zero travel costs.
 No crowds, no waiting, no pressure from temple volunteers selling incense.

-Sarah Chen, a 28-year-old marketing manager in Toronto, puts it perfectly: "I was too embarrassed to ask about my career change in person.
+A common drawer profile, puts it perfectly: "I was too embarrassed to ask about my career change in person.
 Online, I could take my time reading the interpretation without feeling rushed."

 What you lose: The ritual.
 The smoke, the atmosphere, the physical act of shaking bamboo sticks.
 That moment of anticipation as your chosen stick falls out.
 The communal energy of hundreds of other seekers around you.